TheOdinProject/curriculum/web_development_101/how_does_your_computer_work.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

+* [Command line basics](http://leveluptuts.com/tutorials/command-line-basics) is a great collection of tutorials to dive deeper into the the subject
 * [Conquering the Command Line](http://conqueringthecommandline.com/book/basics) is a comprehensive book about the command line written very recently.
 This links to chapter 1, which will be the most helpful to you.
 * [Learning the Shell: I/O Redirection](http://linuxcommand.org/lc3_lts0070.php) is a nice complement to figure out the [Pipes and Redirection](http://cli.learncodethehardway.org/book/ex15.html) chapter.
 * See common commands on the [Rails Beginner Cheat Sheet](http://pragtob.github.io/rails-beginner-cheatsheet/index.html)